 net user

-” when you try to enable the built-in Windows administrator, make sure that the cmd.exe or powershell.exe console is running as an administrator (elevated).
-Also check that your account is a member of the local Administrators group.
+when trying to enable the built-in Administrator , make sure that the cmd.exe or PowerShell console is running elevated (as an administrator).
+Also, ensure that your account is a member of the local Administrators group.

 net localgroup administrators

-After enabling the administrator account in any of the above ways, it will be displayed on the Windows logon screen.
+After enabling the Administrator account using one of the methods described above, it will appear on the Windows logon screen.

 net user administrator /active:no

-If you enabled the built-in Administrator through the Accounts: Administrator account status policy, you will have to disable it (or completely reset all local GPO settings).
+If you enabled the built-in Administrator through the Accounts: Administrator account status policy, you must disable it through the same policy (or completely reset all local GPO settings).

-There are situations when you have accidentally disabled your user account with administrator privileges or removed your account from the local admins group.
-Let’s look at how to enable the built-in Administrator or add your account to the local Administrators group (even if you can’t logon Windows).
+There are situations where you might accidentally disable your administrator account, remove it from the local Administrators group, or lose its password.
+How to regain local administrator privileges?
+Let’s look at how to enable the built-in Administrator account, reset its password, or add your account to the local Administrators group if you’re unable to log in to Windows.

-You need to boot your computer from a LiveCD (but not an MSDaRT recovery image) or a Windows 10 install media.
-The easiest way to create a bootable USB stick with a Windows 10 install image is by using the Media Creation Tool.
+Boot your computer from a LiveCD, into WinRE recovery environment, from an MSDaRT recovery image, or a Windows installation media.
+The easiest way to create a bootable USB stick with a Windows 10 (11) installation image is to use the Media Creation Tool.

 Press Shift + F10